ChelonianGall/cheloniangall-automaton2000/README.md

-# cheloniangall-automaton2000
-The Automaton2000 implementation for ChelonianGall.
+Repository of the [ChelonianGall](https://github.com/ChelonianGall) Automaton2000 implementation.